Go to the Students section

 We have seen that a good reference includes all the important information about a particular information source.
 A referencing style determines what information should be included for each reference and also the way that information is presented (e.g. whether the title should be in italics or quotation marks).

 There are hundreds of different referencing styles but the one that is most important to you is Brookes Harvard, which is a variation of the Harvard referencing style, because Brookes Harvard is the standard referencing style used by Oxford Brookes University.
-If you are a student from the Department of Mechanical Engineering and Mathematical Sciences then Brookes Harvard is the only referencing style you will be asked to use.
-If you are a student from the Department of Computing and Communication Technologies then generally you will use Brookes Harvard but you should always check with your module leader as they might ask you to use a different referencing style.
+If you are a student from the School of Engineering, Computing and Mathematics then generally you will use Brookes Harvard but be sure to check with your module leader or supervisor as they might ask you to use a different referencing style.

 Summary: a reference style determines what information is given in a reference and how that information is presented.
 The most important one for Oxford Brookes University students is the Brookes Harvard referencing style.